snowman-repos/book/project_managers/README.md

 ### Project Reviews

+Otherwise known as a “post-mortem”, this is where the entire production team come together at the end of a project and discuss what went well and what didn't.
+It's basically a useful learning exercise that shouldn't take up too much of anyone's time.

 - discuss good and bad points
 - strategy to tackle problems before meeting is over. when set goal, set deadline, assign to people
 - ideas to make it better that an be sold to client